nikitavoloboev/data/focusing/rules.md

 - Don't needlessly complain about things to anyone.
 My life is amazing and it's lucky I even exist.
 Be grateful.
 - The relationship can only get better if both want it to improve.
 - [Don't waste time on maintaining one sided relationships.](https://www.reddit.com/r/datingoverthirty/comments/od3aeb/do_you_ever_feel_like_you_date_the_project_but/h3ydwgi/?utm_source=reddit&utm_medium=web2x&context=3)
+- Don't burn bridges unnecessarily.
+Try be remembered as a good friend.

 ## Communication

 - Show interest.
 Ask genuine questions.
 Listen more.
 Don't interrupt.
 Don't be annoying and self indulgent.
 Respect time and don't pressure for response.
 - [Praise in public.
 Criticize in Private.](https://www.radicalcandor.com/public-praise-private-criticism/)
+- Send cold emails/messages more often.
+Don't be afraid of no response.
+Be respectful & concise.

 ## Finance